SamuelSwartzberg/flashcardifying_text_temp/inf.md

 An address is the identifier of an entity(ies) in a network, often relevant to a specific protocol.
 A broadcast address is an address that identifies a subgroup of entities to target with a broacast transmission.
+Loopback is the routing of signals/streams back to their source without intentional processing/modification.

 ##### routing schemes